 Our work is vital now more than ever as our city’s most vulnerable residents are disproportionately affected by COVID-19.
 As the city’s lead agency designated by the Volunteer Coordination Task Force for mobilizing volunteers in cases of citywide emergencies, we are committed to harnessing the passions of caring New Yorkers in a way that supports their safety and the safety of the people we serve.

 Shifting existing programs from in-person to online and adding new virtual volunteering opportunities.
-Some of our latest projects include virtual yoga and Judo for elementary school students, a virtual fitness dance party with students and families, virtual SAT tutoring, phone banking to homebound seniors to conduct wellness checks, virtual citizenship preparation, and an online current events discussion group with adults and seniors who are blind or have low vision.
+Some of our latest projects include virtual yoga and Judo for elementary school students, a virtual storytime for kids, online SAT tutoring, phone banking to homebound seniors to conduct wellness checks, and more!

 Partnering with the New York City Department of Education to provide volunteer coordinated technology support to parents and students living in temporary housing.
 To date, trained volunteers have made more than 20,000 calls to families.

-While there's been significant changes to the way our staff, Team Leaders, volunteers, and nonprofit partners respond to the needs of our city, one thing remains constant: the way New Yorkers show up for one another in times of crisis.
+While there have been significant changes to the way our staff, Team Leaders, volunteers, and nonprofit partners respond to the needs of our city, one thing remains constant: the way New Yorkers show up for one another in times of crisis.